 What happens if the weather is bad?

-We check the weather the day before the flight and contact the wingwalker if we need to postpone it due to bad weather.
+We check the weather the day before the flight and contact every wingwalker if the flight is not going ahead.
 This will normally be between 3pm – 5pm the day before the flight.
-If the weather is not suitable we will have to rearrange the flight to another day that suits you.
+If we have to cancel your flight we will arrange a new date that suits you and the team.

 How long does the experience last?

-The flight lasts approximately 15 minutes, please allow about 1.5 hours at the airfield for the whole experience.
-When you book your flight, you will be given a selection of times to choose from.
+The flight lasts approximately 8-10 minutes, please allow about 3 hours at the airfield for the whole experience.

 What type of plane will I be flying on?

 We have a fleet of six 1940’s Boeing Stearman biplanes.
+Each aircraft have 450hp engines offering better performance.
 They are painted in various colour schemes but other than that they are all exactly the same.
-Unfortunately, you cannot specify at time of booking which plane you would like to fly on.
+Unfortunately you cannot specify at time of booking which plane you would like to fly on.

 How experienced are the pilots?